-Our Reception classes are based in an open plan unit with an expansive outdoor area, which includes grassed areas and covered areas, as well as an area surfaced in soft pour tarmac.
+Our Early Years provision is based in a multi-room mobile building with an expansive outdoor area, which includes grassed areas and a gazebo, as well as an area surfaced in soft pour tarmac.
+We also make use of a designated maths classroom in the double hut.